daoxinli/lookit-hpp-stimuli/consent.md

 ## Use of data by study researchers

-The research group led by [`PIName`] at [`institution`] will have access to video and other data collected during this session.
+The research group led by [`Dr. Kathryn Schuler`] at [`the Linguistics Department at the University of Pennsylvania`] will have access to video and other data collected during this session.
 We will also have access to your account profile, demographic survey, and the child profile for the child who is participating, including changes you make in the future to any of this information.
 We may study your child's responses in connection with his or her previous responses to this or other studies run by our group, siblings' responses to this or other studies run by our group, or demographic survey responses.

-[`datause`: study-specific data use statement if applicable]
+[`datause`: We may share your baby’s anonymized data with approved members of our research team, but your child’s name and date of birth will never be associated with any data that is shared.
+The overall results of this study may be published in scientific journals or discussed at academic conferences, but will never include your baby’s name, date of birth, or any other personal identifying information.]

 ## Use of data by Lookit